2. Beloved (1987)

 Denver remembers the "original

-Beloved's approval or her smiles.
-She is desperate for Beloved to love her, and
+hunger," before Beloved came.
+She is desperate for Beloved to love her,

-she fears that Beloved might leave again.
+and she fears that Beloved might leave again.
+Denver conflates her own identity

 Sethe comes to believe that Beloved